 - If the total sales by Ralph are greater than $100,000 then the IF function will return Excellent otherwise it returns Good.

-- Hence, autoFill the SUM function that is nested in the IF function to the rest of the cells in column F.
+- AutoFill the SUM function that is nested in the IF function to the rest of the cells in column F.

-Last but not the least, we will nest the IF function inside the SUM function.
-Obviously, this is an easy and time-saving task also.
-From our dataset, we will do it easily.
-Form our dataset, firstly, we will use the IF function to sum up the conditional sales that have been sold by Ralph in quarters 1, 2, and 3.
-Secondly, using the SUM function, we will sum up the total conditional sales in quarters 1, 2, and 3.
-Let’s follow the instructions below to learn!
+We will use the IF function, to sum up the conditional sales that have been sold by Ralph in quarters 1, 2, and 3.
+We will then sum up the total conditional sales in quarters 1, 2, and 3.

 =SUM(IF(C6>30000,C6,0),IF(D6>35000,D6,0),IF(E6>50000,E6,0))